minchinweb/seafoam/README.rst

 readtime_minutes
   Expected reading time for the article.
 Generally provided by a plugin. c.f.
   ``stats["read_min"]``.
-related_posts
+redirect_url
+  When set, will use HTML to tell the browser to redirect the user from this page/article to another webpage.
+You must provide the full URL. related_posts
   A dictionary of "related posts"; generally set by a plugin.
 C.f.
   ``RELATED_POSTS_TEXT``